secretstartups/handbook/people-group/readmes/cgudgenov/index.html.md

 🔗[**INFP**: Mediator](https://www.16personalities.com/infp-personality)

 A Mediator (INFP) is someone who possesses the Introverted, Intuitive, Feeling, and Prospecting personality traits.
-These rare personality types tend to be quiet, open-minded, and imaginative, and they apply a caring and creative approach to everything they do.
+These personality types tend to be "quiet, open-minded, and imaginative, and they apply a caring and creative approach to everything they do".

 ### DiSC Profile

 🔗[**S**: The Supporter](https://www.crystalknows.com/disc/s-personality-type)

-People with the S (Supporter) personality type tend to be calm, patient and respectful.
-I also connect with the IS (Harmonizer) type as someone who is warm, even-tempered, accepting, posiive and joyful.
+People with the S (Supporter) personality type tend to be "calm, patient and respectful".
+I also connect with the IS (Harmonizer) type as someone who is often described as "warm, even-tempered, accepting, positive and joyful".

 ## Strengths